 According to the E!
 True Hollywood Story (1996) biography of Lee Majors, Farrah Fawcett made a cameo appearance in the pilot, against the advice of her friends and manager.
 Lee and Farrah had just completed a messy tabloid-ridden divorce.
 She appeared on the show to show the public that they were separating on good terms.

-Initially, TV execs were wary of doing a show about a stuntman who moonlights as a private investigator.
-They changed their minds when they heard a demo tape of Lee Majors singing "The Unknown Stuntman."
+Initially, television executives were wary of doing a show about a stuntman who moonlights as a private investigator.
+They changed their minds when they heard a demo tape of Lee Majors singing "The Unknown Stuntman".